csizemore5/ClockWork/README.md

 And the .NET API retuires .NET Core 2.0 [runtime library and SDK](https://dotnet.microsoft.com/download/dotnet-core/2.0)

 Once everything has been installed, navigate to the Clockwork.API directory and ensure that you have the latest migrations in the provided clockwork.db file.
 You can do this by entering **dotnet ef database update**.
-Once that is complete, run the API with **dotnet run**, and navigate to the ngClockworkWeb and run
-**ng serve --open**. this will run the web application locally, as well as open a browser window to display the data.
+Once that is complete, run the API with **dotnet run**, and take note of the endpoint port.
+If this number differs from **47737**, you will need to update the environments.ts file located at **ngClockworkWeb\environments\environments.ts** to the correct port.
+Navigate to the ngClockworkWeb and run **npm install** this will install the prerequisite information to run the application.
+Then, run **ng serve --open**. this will run the web application locally, as well as open a browser window to display the data.

 ## API Documentation